-Hosting an intervention is one of the best ways available for convincing an addicted individual to enroll in a rehabilitation treatment program.
+Hosting an intervention is one of the best ways available for convincing an addict to enroll in a rehabilitation treatment program.
 It is difficult to watch someone spiral into addiction and dependency, especially if it’s someone you love.
 You might be asking, “How can I help my family member get sober?” or “What is my part in getting my loved one healthy again?”
-No matter how much you care for your family member or loved one, sometimes a confrontation is the best thing for everyone involved.
+No matter how much you care for your loved one, sometimes a confrontation is the best thing for everyone involved.
 For the sake of yourself and the people you love, you may want to consider performing an intervention.
-You can’t be frightened of confrontation — don’t let fear stop you from taking action.
+Don’t fear confrontation — don’t let fear stop you from taking action.

 What’s an Intervention?

-An intervention is an organized strategy with a goal of persuading an individual to enter a treatment facility to address and receive treatment for chemical dependency.
-Family members, friends, clergy, instructors or other people who are concerned are able to join together to confront the individual about the effects of their drug and/or alcohol addiction, and encourage them to enter rehab.
-Interventions present an opportunity to get assistance and save lives, which can be critical if the person doesn’t understand or realize that he or she has a problem and requires treatment.
+An intervention is an organized event to persuade an individual to enter a treatment facility to address and receive treatment for chemical dependency.
+Family members, friends, clergy, instructors or other concerned individuals join together to confront the individual about the effects of their drug and/or alcohol addiction, and encourage them to enter rehab.
+Interventions present an opportunity to get assistance.
+This can be critical if the person doesn’t understand or realize that he or she has a problem and requires treatment.

 During an intervention it is very important deal with: